Corallorhiza wisteriana

-Corallorhiza wisteriana, the spring coralroot, arousing coralroot or Wister's coralroot, is a species of coralroot orchid.
+Corallorhiza wisteriana, the spring coralroot or Wister's coralroot, is a species of coralroot orchid.
 It is widespread through much of Mexico as well as parts of the United States (Rocky Mountains, Appalachians, the Southeast, and the Mississippi and Ohio Valleys).

 Spring coralroot blooms as early as December in Florida through early spring in other parts of the country.
 The flowers generally only last a few hours.

-This plant prefers leaf litter in woodland areas and is saprophytic.
+This plant prefers leaf litter in woodland areas and is mycotrophic.

+Description

+The stems are the inflorescence of the plant and range in height between 10 and 55 cm and do not have a thickened base.
+They can range in color between red-purple, yellowish-brown, and yellow.
+They are racemes, an unbranched stem of flowers with the oldest flowers closer to the base, and can be densely or sparsely covered in blooms.
+Each stem will have as few as 2 or as many as 25 flowers.
+The stem never has any leaves, but each flower has a small bract under where its attaches.